MouriNaruto/MouriDocs/docs/15/ReadMe.md

 - String Description
 - UInt32 SequenceNumber
 - UInt32 EventType
+  - See [RESTOREPOINTINFO] for more information.
 - UInt32 RestorePointType
+  - See [RESTOREPOINTINFO] for more information.
 - UInt32 CreateRestorePoint(String Description, UInt32 RestorePointType, UInt32 EventType)
+  - See [SRSetRestorePoint] for more information.
+- UInt32 Disable(String Drive)
+  - See [DisableSR (Undocumented)] for more information.
 - UInt32 Enable(String Drive, Boolean WaitTillEnabled)
-- UInt32 Disable(String Drive)
-- UInt32 Restore(UInt32 SequenceNumber)
+  - See [EnableSR (Undocumented)] for more information.
 - UInt32 GetLastRestoreStatus()
   - See [RestoreStatusResult (REG_DWORD)] for more information.
+- UInt32 Restore(UInt32 SequenceNumber)

 ### SystemRestoreConfig